MicrosoftDocs/azure-docs/articles/sql-database/sql-database-query-performance.md

 4. On the **SQL databases** blade, click the database that you want to review recommended indexes for.
 5. Click **Index Advisor** to open and view the available **Index recommendations** for the selected database.

-> [AZURE.NOTE] To get index recommendations a database needs to have about a week of usage, and within that week there needs to be some activity.
+> [AZURE.NOTE] To provide query performance insight a database needs to have about a week of usage, and within that week there needs to be some activity.
 There also needs to be some consistent activity as well.
-The index advisor can more easily optimize for consistent query patterns than it can for random spotty bursts of activity.

 Recommendations are sorted by their potential impact on performance into the following 4 categories: